adammurdoch/gradle-plugin-with-tooling-model/README.md

 # Gradle plugin with tooling model

 This repository contains a test app that fetches a simple tooling model.
-The model contains some basic information about the project, including its compile classpath.
-It is intended to be used to test the behaviour of project isolation in Gradle.
+It is intended to be used to test the behaviour of [project isolation](https://gradle.github.io/configuration-cache/) in Gradle.

+The model contains some basic information about the project, including its compile classpath and a value taken from an extension added by the custom plugin.

 ### Repository contents